 The Social Security Administration is an enormous organization with a body of intricate rules that can be difficult for the uninitiated to comprehend.
 Legal representation will ensure all the paperwork, which can be extensive, is properly completed to help avoid a denial.
 If the case goes to court, an attorney can ensure that you will be well prepared with evidence.

-A Boynton Beach SSDI lawyer could provide a no-cost consultation to help people apply for benefits, review denials, and determine if the rejection can be rectified.
-If the legal effort fails, the applicant will not charged attorney fees.
+Our Boynton Beach SSDI lawyers at Kogan & DiSalvo could provide a no-cost consultation to help you apply for benefits, review denials, and determine if the rejection can be rectified.
+Call us today to schedule a free initial case consultation.

 If you are injured and unable to come to us,